HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 ### Reload

 Compute node could make Online Reload of configuration information without re-enabling the service.
-For the parameters which could take effect immediately via [Reload](#Reload) function, please refer to [Instruction on use of compute node parameters](#计算节点参数使用说明_2).
+For the parameters which could take effect immediately via [Reload](#reload) function, please refer to the [Parameters](parameters.md) document.

-There are two Reload methods, one is to log in to [[management port (3325)]{.ul}](#management-port-information-monitoring) to execute: `reload @@config` command; the other is to log in to management platform, click [Reload](#Reload) button on top right corner of the menu bar, and reload the new configuration items to the compute node for use.
+There are two Reload methods, one is to log in to [[management port (3325)]{.ul}](#management-port-information-monitoring) to execute: `reload @@config` command; the other is to log in to management platform, click [Reload](#reload) button on top right corner of the menu bar, and reload the new configuration items to the compute node for use.
 As shown in the following figure:

 ![](assets/standard/image29.png)